OpenAfghanistan/provinces/README.md

 **Contribution Guide:**

 We welcome contributions to enhance this package.
 If you'd like to contribute by adding districts to any province, specific seeder files are available for each province to simplify the process.
+Please run the `./vendor/bin/pint` command before you push any piece of code.

 **License:**